MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance.md

 - MOE150
 - MET150
 ms.assetid: 0d4d0f35-390b-4518-800e-0c7ec95e946c
-description: "Use the Microsoft Purview portal to search the unified audit log to view user and administrator activity in your organization." ms.custom:
+description: "Use the Microsoft Purview compliance portal to search the unified audit log to view user and administrator activity in your organization." ms.custom:
 - seo-marvel-apr2020
 - admindeeplinkMAC